Applicants Schools Enterprise Media About Find a course Apply

 About

-The Bachelor of Nursing is a comprehensive program that prepares students to meet the Registered Nurse Standards for Practice and to meet their legal and ethical obligations as a registered nurse.
+The Bachelor of Nursing is a comprehensive degree that prepares students to meet the Registered Nurse Standards for Practice and to meet their legal and ethical obligations as a registered nurse.

-Students develop their capacity for critical thinking, clinical reasoning, critical reflection and the use of current evidence and research to practice safely and in a complex health environment.
+Students will engage in a curriculum that has, at its core, patient safety and person-centred care.
+There will be a focus on critical thinking, clinical reasoning, critical reflection and the use of current evidence and research that are essential in the development of sound clinical judgements and decisions to practise safely in a complex health environment.

 Areas of study

-Aboriginal & Torres Strait Islander peoples health, acute care, complex care & palliation, human body clinical therapeutics, illness prevention & management, law & ethics, leadership and governance, mental health nursing, public & global health, research for practice.
+Aboriginal and Torres Strait Islander people’s health, complex care and palliation, human body, clinical therapeutics, illness prevention and management, law and ethics, leadership and governance, mental health and wellbeing, public and global health, research for practice.

 Career opportunities